nickschuch/controller-runtime-envtest-k3s/README.md

 ## Why?

-* `sigs.k8s.io/controller-runtime/pkg/envtest` uses binaries under the hood to run clusters.
-This uses containers!
+* `sigs.k8s.io/controller-runtime/pkg/envtest` uses process execution under the hood to run clusters.
+This uses containers to wrap those processes!
 * Lesss CPU and Memory overhead
 * Provides a full Kubernetes environment for full end-to-end tests (eg. Nodes provided)
+* Easier to debug fails eg. Get a session on the clusters container

 ## Usage